GabrielSGoncalves/deel-data-engineering-task/README.md

 3. Offer a dimensional data model to answer the business queries.
 4. Provide access to fresh data to consumers as soon as possible (near real-time).

-## Project Rational and architecture
+## Project Rational
-As we are bounded to a restricted time limit to develop the Analytical Platform, we are going to focus on using tools and methods that can proove the concept, but are not intended for production.
+As we are bounded to a restricted time limit to develop the Analytical Platform, we are going to focus on using tools and methods that can prove the concept, but are not intended for production.
 The main components of our architecture are:
 - **Source database (Postgres finance_db.operations):** We are going to use the customized Postgres container provided in the project requirements, deploying it through Docker Compose.
 - **Analytical database (Postgres finance_db.raw/intermediate/presentation)**: We decided to use the same Postgres instance as the source database (finance_db.operations), in order to focus on the design of the data pipeline and the data model, instead of the storage infrastructure.